Julia-Tempering/Pigeons.jl/README.md

 From log-in node:

-- Clone into a shared directory in a MPI cluster
+- Clone into a shared folder in a MPI cluster
 - Inside the cloned repo, call `./mpi-setup`
-- To launch a job, type `./mpi-run -h` to see an example and documentation. **Note:** you may need to run first with a single node to avoid Julia compilation crashing due to concurrent access to the .julia directory.
+- To launch a job, type `./mpi-run -h` to see an example and documentation. **Note:** you may need to run first with a single node to avoid Julia compilation crashing due to concurrent access to the .julia folder.
 - To monitor the job, type `./mpi-watch`